sequenceiq/slider/src/site/markdown/slider_specs/application_definition.md

 # Application Definition

-App definition is a declarative definition of an yarn application describing the content of an application.
+App definition is a declarative definition of a YARN application describing its content.
 The AppDefinition is used in conjunction with the [AppPackage](application_package.md).

 ## Structure